Flolagale/kamakou/README.md

 ##Kamakou color scheme for Vim
 Kamakou is an easy on eyes color scheme for [Vim] somehow in the vein of [molokai].<br>
-The theme is really designed for Vim with gui, but it is acceptable on 256 colors terminals.
+The theme is really designed for Vim with gui, but it is acceptable on 256 colors terminals.<br>
 Its implementation is based on the nice [mustang] color scheme.

 ###Installation